justinsaraceno/meetup-door-prize/readme.md

 Next, create a private.keys.js file in the scripts directory.

 Inset the line: var apiKey = "your_api_key_here";
+(Or check out the oAuth branch and not worry about this)

 ##How to choose a winner
 In the textbox for the event url, enter the direct URL of your event and press the 'Find' button.